-Are you new to Nintex Hawkeye and looking for quick insight out of the box?
+Are you new to Nintex Analytics and looking for quick insight out of the box?
 Created your first Usage Lens dashboard and now want to do more?

 Well, you’re in luck!

 In this post, I’ll cover how you can take the next step and spin up a basic Process Intelligence Lens (dashboard) quickly to get foundational runtime insight for a particular process: how many times it has run, did it complete or was there a fault, how long does it take on average, who is involved, and more.
 You get all of this from a pre-built dashboard embedded in Nintex Analytics.

 *Note: If you haven’t already, activate Nintex Analytics(or sign up for a trial and connect your Nintex data sources.

 First, in your Nintex AnalyticsTenant, select “Lenses” in the top menu and then “Create Lens.”
 When the icons below pop up, click on “Process Intelligence”:

 Secondly, search for the workflows you want to add to this Lens.
 For this example, we’ll gather insight on “Leave Approval by Manager” across our SharePoint 2013 and 2016 environments, so simply use the keyword “leave” to search for the relevant processes.
 You’ll see two instances of “Leave Approval by Manager”; click the “Add” icon next to the workflow, then click “Done.”

 Finally, you’ll need to choose how you want to visualize or consume the data of this workflow (numbered in the screenshot below).
 You have three main options:

 - Create a standard Process Intelligence Lens with the pre-built dashboard in Nintex Analytics